BlueQuartzSoftware/DREAM3D/Documentation/Developer/AddPrebuiltPipelines.md

 Create a pipeline in DREAM3D like normal and save the pipeline to a text file with a _.txt_ extension into one of the directories above or create a new subdirectory under the *PrebuiltPipelines* folder.
 If you simply need to edit a pipeline edit the file in **this** location.
 Then compile the project.
 The prebuilt pipeline files will be copied into the correct location so they are found by DREAM3D when starting up.

-In addition to the pipeline that you save you need to open the file in a text editor and add some *ini* text at the top that tell DREAM3D what text to display for the prebuilt pipeline.
+In addition to the pipeline that you save you need to open the file in a text editor and add some text at the **top of the file** that tells DREAM3D what text to display for the prebuilt pipeline.

 	[prebuilt_config]
-	Name=[INSERT TEXT HERE]
+	Name=INSERT_TEXT_HERE

 Save the pipeline file, compile and relaunch DREAM3D.

+For example if I wanted to have a prebuilt pipeline that had text in DREAM3D that showed _My Awesome Pipeline (Synthetic Generation)_ the the top of my pipeline file would be:

+	[prebuilt_config]
+	Name=My Awesome Pipeline (Synthetic Generation)

 ### CAUTION ###